-Lockdown party report delivered to Downing Street
+Sue Gray's initial No 10 party findings handed to Boris Johnson

 - Published

-Boris Johnson has been handed an update of the investigation into Downing Street parties by Sue Gray, ahead of its expected public release later.
+Boris Johnson has been handed an update from Sue Gray's inquiry into Downing Street parties, ahead of its public release later.

-The civil servant's inquiry has examined gatherings in government buildings during Covid restrictions.
+The civil servant's investigation has examined gatherings in government buildings during Covid restrictions.

 But it is not clear what the published report will contain, after police requested "minimal reference" to events it is investigating.